benjburgess/benjburgess.github.io/multiplestressR.md

 I have also put together an [introductory tutorial](https://benjburgess.github.io/i/multiplestressR1) on the *multiplestressR* package, showcasing how an analysis can be conducted using the package.

-Over the next few weeks I will likewise be putting together another tutorial on how the *multiplestressR* package can be applied to meta-analytical datasets.